-Before a student may withdraw from the College, he must have the approval of the Dean of the Faculty and the Dean of Students.
-A student resigning on or after December 1 in the first semester or April 15 in the second semester will receive a grade of WF in all courses.
+Before a student may withdraw from the College, he must have the approval of the Dean of Faculty and the Dean of Students.
+A student resigning on or before December 1 in the fall semester or April 15 in the spring semester will receive a grade of W in all of his classes.
+A student resigning after December 1 in the fall semester or April 15 in the spring semester will receive a grade of WF in all courses.
 He is not ordinarily eligible to return the next semester.

 LEAVE OF ABSENCE

 A student who has been at Hampden-Sydney for at least a semester can apply to the Office of the Registrar for approval of a leave of absence.
 Students who are granted such leaves will be guaranteed readmission, provided that they confirm re-enrollment and pay a reservation deposit of $500 by April 1 (for the fall term) or November 1 (for the spring term).
 Candidates for leave of absence may not be on academic probation, nor have any disciplinary or honor proceedings pending against them.
 If a student is placed on probation or suspension, either for academic or for disciplinary reasons, subsequent to being approved for the leave of absence, permission for the leave will be revoked.
 Deadlines for applying for such leaves are, for the spring semester, the preceding December 1, and for the fall semester, the preceding April 15.
 The maximum leave will be one year.
 Students who do not comply with the conditions governing the leave of absence will be obliged to reapply for admission through the Admissions Office.

 College authorities reserve the right to exclude at any time a student whose conduct or academic standing they regard as unacceptable; in such a case fees will not be refunded or remitted, in whole or in part.